GSA/fpki-guides/_trust-stores/02_appl_removal_solutions.md

 collection: trust-stores
 permalink: trust-stores/apple-removal-solutions/
 ---
 In FY 2019, the U.S. Government is removing the Federal Public Key Infrastructure (FPKI) root certificate from the Apple operating system certificate stores (macOS, iOS, and tvOS).
-This change will affect all federal agencies using Apple operating systems and may have impact on the following services:
+This change will affect all federal agency devices using Apple operating systems and may have impact on the following services:
 - personal identity verification (PIV) authentication to the government networks
 - agency web applications implementing client authentication (e.g. PIV authentication)
 - authentication to Office 365